Twisted Cohomotopy implies level quantization of the full 6d Wess-Zumino term of the M5-brane: Introduction and results

-\paragraph{3.
-Unifying role of the quaternionic Hopf fibration.} It is noteworthy that the proofs of our main results (Theorem \ref{AnomalyFunctionalAsLiftInCohomotopy} and Theorem \ref{AnomalyIsIntegral}) proceed entirely by characterizing lifts in Cohomotopy through the quaternionic Hopf fibration, observing that it is such lifts which reflect, under \hyperlink{HypothesisH}{\it Hypothesis H}, the higher gauge field $H_3$ on the worldvolume of the M5-brane \cite[Proposition 3.20]{FSS19b}.
-This tightly connects the discussion of the 6d Wess-Zumino term here to the analogous cohomotopical discussion of its supersymmetric completion in \cite{FSS15} and to the anomaly cancellation conditions on the background fields in \cite{FSS19b}, all rigorously derived from first principles; and thus suggests that a complete derivation of the elusive quantum M5-brane may exist guided by \hyperlink{HypothesisH}{\it Hypothesis H}.
+It is interesting to note that, from this perspective, we may take the classical \emph{Hopf invariant one theorem} \cite{Adams60} to say that if the oriented difference of extended worldvolumes is the $(4k+1)$-sphere $\widetilde \Sigma^{4k+1} = S^{4k+1}$, then for almost all values of $k \in \mathbb{N}$ the anomaly functional $\widetilde S^{\; 1 B(4k+1)}_{\mathrm{WZ}}$ (Def. \ref{TheAnomalyFunctional}) is an even integer, in that the only values of $k$ for which it may take odd integer values are precisely those that correspond to branes which actually appear in string/M-theory: \paragraph{3.
+Unifying role of the quaternionic Hopf fibration.} It is noteworthy that the proofs of our main results (Theorem \ref{AnomalyFunctionalAsLiftInCohomotopy} and Theorem \ref{AnomalyIsIntegral}) proceed entirely by characterizing lifts in Cohomotopy through the quaternionic Hopf fibration, observing that it is such lifts which reflect, under \hyperlink{HypothesisH}{\it Hypothesis H}, the higher gauge field $H_3$ on the worldvolume of the M5-brane \cite[Prop.
+3.20]{FSS19b}.
+This tightly connects the discussion of the 6d Wess-Zumino term here to the analogous cohomotopical discussion of its supersymmetric completion in \cite{FSS15}\cite{FSS19d} and to the anomaly cancellation conditions on the background fields in \cite{FSS19b}\cite{SS20a}, all rigorously derived from first principles; and thus suggests that a complete derivation of the elusive quantum M5-brane may exist guided by \hyperlink{HypothesisH}{\it Hypothesis H}.

 { \paragraph{4.
-Outlook.} It is well known that the definition of WZW- and CS-terms by field extensions over a cobounding manifold is, while an elegant method when it applies, not the most general definition of these terms: in cases where such field extensions do not exist, the WZW- and CS-terms may still exist, now defined as hypervolume holonomies of some cocycle in a \emph{differential} generalized cohomology theory.
-For the ordinary WZW- and CS-term this differential cohomology theory is differential ordinary cohomology, represented equivalently as Cheeger-Simons differential characters or as Deligne cohomology or as bundle gerbes with connections, or as $B^n U(1)$-principal connections.
-The reader may find a review in \cite{FSS13a}.
+Outlook -- Refinement to differential Cohomotopy.} It is well known (see \cite{FSS12b}, review in \cite{FSS13a}) that the definition of Wess-Zumino- and Chern-Simons-terms by field extensions over a cobounding manifold, while an elegant method when it applies, is not the most general definition of these terms.
+In cases where such field extensions do not exist, the WZ- and CS-terms may still exist, now defined as hypervolume holonomies of cocycles in a \emph{differential} cohomology theory (see \cite[\S 4.3]{FSS20b}).
+For the ordinary WZ- and CS-term this differential cohomology theory is differential ordinary cohomology, represented equivalently as Cheeger-Simons differential characters or as Deligne cohomology or as bundle gerbes with connections, or as $B^n U(1)$-principal connections.